tomzx/rotten-tomatoes-exporter/README.md

 1. You need to figure out 2 values that you will need to pass to the constructor of RottenTomatoesExporter.
 You can get those two values by logging into your Rotten Tomatoes account and then finding the generated cookies key=value required.Those two keys are *session_id* and *fbsr_ID* (where ID is going to be specific to your account).

-2. Write a simple script that will load the exporter, set the required values and then finally call the exporter.
+2. Write a simple script that will load the exporter, set the required values and then call export) to obtain the data.
+You can then call get_results() to obtain the array of results so that you may save them (or use them) however you like.

 ```php
 <?php